guezito-dev/ethos/readme.md

 These JSON files are designed for easy integration into web apps (e.g., displaying rankings or activities on a site).

-## Contributing
-Pull requests are welcome!
-For major changes, open an issue first.

 ## License
 MIT License.
 See [LICENSE](LICENSE) for details.